SAS Australia: Who Dares Wins

 SAS Australia, originally called SAS Australia: Who Dares Wins, is a reality quasi-military training television programme based on the original British SAS: Who Dares Wins that was broadcast on Seven Network between 19 October 2020 and 1 November 2023.
 Upon release of the first season, the show's name was changed to simply SAS Australia.
 The series featured four ex-Special Forces soldiers acting as the directing staff (DS), with Ant Middleton as the chief instructor.

 In June 2024 it was announced, that the production of the show was halted or "cancelled" for the year by Seven Network.
 The series was not mentioned at Seven’s 2025 upfronts and the future of the series is unknown.
-In October 2025, a celebrity version was renewed with a Australia vs England format which is set to air in 2026.
+In October 2025, a celebrity version was renewed with a Australia vs United Kingdom format which aired in 2026.

 Cast

-The Directing Staff instructors for the final season included Ant Middleton, ex-UK Special Forces operator and Royal Marine Commando; Matthew 'Ollie' Ollerton, former Special Boat Service-operator; Anthony 'Staz' Stazicker and Jay Morton.
+The Directing Staff instructors for the most recent domestic season included Ant Middleton, ex-UK Special Forces operator and Royal Marine Commando; Matthew 'Ollie' Ollerton, former Special Boat Service-operator; Anthony 'Staz' Stazicker and Jay Morton.

 Former staff instructors included Jason 'Foxy' Fox, ex-SBS operator; Mark 'Billy' Billingham, an ex-SAS Sergeant Major; former Navy SEAL-operator Clint Emerson and Dean Stott, former SAS-operator.